kmarsyd/training.artemis.rds/_episodes/01-intro.md

   <figcaption> Unknown host challenges: X-Win32 (top), PuTTY (bottom) </figcaption>
 </figure><br>

-* If using 'X-Win32', you'll then be asked for your **password** and once entered, you should be logged on to Artemis!
-A terminal window and command prompt on Artemis will appear.
+* If using 'X-Win32', enter your **password** and once entered, and a terminal window should open on to Artemis.

-* If using 'PuTTY', a terminal window will appear and prompt you for your **username**, and then your **password**.
-Once entered, you should be logged on to Artemis!
-A command prompt on Artemis will appear in that window.
+* If using 'PuTTY', enter your **username**, and then your **password** in the terminal window that appears.
+You should now be logged in to Artemis.

 <figure>
   <img src="{{ page.root }}/fig/01_xwin.png" style="margin:10px;height:220px"/>